slashbaseide/.github/profile/README.md

 ---

-Slashbase is an open-source in-browser database IDE for your dev/data workflows.
+Slashbase is an open-source in-browser collaborative database IDE for your dev/data workflows.
 Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts, right from your browser.
 Supports PostgreSQL and MongoDB.

 For collaborative cloud version visit: [slashbase.com](https://slashbase.com)